 Globally, men have higher rates of informal employment than women.
-However, in 56% of countries rates of informal employment for women are higher than for men.
+However, the rate of informal employment for women is higher than for men in 56 percent of the countries.
 Women's rates of informal employment are higher than men's in low and lower-income countries (89.7 percent of employed women are in informal employment in contrast with 82.7 percent of men).
 Lower rates of employment and/or informal employment for women in many emerging countries contribute to the higher global average for men.
 Contributing family workers, a category in which women are more than twice as likely to be employed as men, counts for one third of informal employment.64